Los Angeles Noncompetition Agreement Attorney

-At the Los Angeles Law Office of Steven R. Lovett, we have almost 40 years of experience dealing with all facets of business litigation, including disputes over nonsolicitation and noncompete agreements.
+At the Law Office of Steven R. Lovett, we have over 40 years of experience dealing with all facets of business litigation, including disputes over nonsolicitation and noncompete agreements.
 We provide advice and representation to business law clients throughout Southern California.

 California Business and Professions Code Section 16600 provides that any contract that restrains someone from engaging in a lawful profession is void as a matter of public policy.
 Non-solicitation clauses may also be void as contractual restraints on competition.

 In Dowell v.
 Biosense Webster Inc. (2009) 179 Cal.
 App.4th 564, an employer's threatened enforcement of a non-solicitation provision clause violated California's unfair competition law.
 Similarly, D' Sa v.
 Playhut Inc. (2000) 85 Cal.
 App.4th 927 held that an employee may state a wrongful termination claim if he or she is fired for refusal to sign a non-compete clause.

 When Can a Noncompete or Nonsolicitation Agreement Be Enforced?